Empirical Bayes Regret Minimization: Related Work

 \section{Related Work}

+It is known that offline tuning of bandit algorithms tends to reduce their empirical regret \cite{vermorel05multiarmed,maes12metalearning,kuleshov14algorithms}.
+We go beyond these works in three aspects.
+First, we relate the problem to Bayesian bandits and empirical Bayes regret minimization.
+Second, we propose, analyze, and evaluate a sample-efficient tuning algorithm.
+Finally, we experiment with structured bandit problems, such as linear and GLM.
+Recently, \citet{duan16rl2} and \cite{boutilier20differentiable} proposed policy-gradient optimization of bandit policies.
+These approaches are not contextual and nowhere close to being as statistically efficient as \notes.

-Our problem is an instance of meta-learning \cite{thrun1996explanation,thrun1998lifelong,silver2013lifelong}, or learning-to-learn, when the objective is to learn a learning algorithm that performs well on future tasks, based on a sample of known tasks from the same distribution \cite{Baxter98,baxter2000model}.
-The closest to our work is that of \citet{MaWeEr12}, who consider the same problem as us with the same motivation.
-They experiment with $2$-armed Bernoulli bandits and do not show any major improvements.
-In comparison, we provide theoretical justification for tuning by relating it to the Bayes regret, propose and analyze efficient algorithms for minimizing it empirically, and illustrate the benefits of meta-learning in many more environments.
+Our problem is an instance of meta-learning \cite{thrun96explanationbased,thrun98lifelong}, where the objective is to learn a learning algorithm that performs well on future tasks, based on a sample of known tasks from the same distribution \cite{baxter98theoretical,baxter00model}.
+Recent years have seen a surge of interest in using meta-learning for deep reinforcement learning (RL) \cite{finn17modelagnostic,finn18probabilistic,mishra18simple}.
+Sequential multitask learning \cite{caruana97multitask} was studied in multi-armed bandits by \citet{azar13sequential} and in contextual bandits by \citet{deshmukh17multitask}.
+In comparison, our setting is offline.
+A general template for meta-learning of sequential strategies is presented in \citet{ortega19metalearning}.
+No efficient algorithms are provided.

-The design of \ternaryebrm is motivated by \citet{yu11unimodal}.
-Unlike this work, we do not analyze the cumulative regret and leverage specific properties of the random regret in \eqref{eq:gap vs std} to design a very efficient algorithm.

-A sequential multitask setting \cite{caruana1997multitask} without context was studied by \citet{GALaBr13}, while the contextual case was studied by \citet{DeAnDoSc17}.
-Since bandits are an instance of reinforcement learning (RL), we mention that recent years have seen a surge of interest in using meta-learning for deep RL \cite{FiAbLe17,FiXuLe18,MiRoChAb18}.
-There are many papers on empirical evaluations of bandit algorithms \cite{VeMo05,ToPa11,kuleshov2014algorithms,RoOdMiDrMa15,DeKi17}.
-While their motivation is similar to ours, they do not make their goal explicit, which makes their results harder to interpret.
-Finally, there are many works on Bayesian bandits \cite{BF85,PreSo90,Git11}.
-They focus on efficient Bayesian optimal methods, which need specific priors.
-We are not aware of any results that would be as general ours.
-Our work is also related to hyperparameter optimization \cite{FrFrDoPo18} and algorithm auto-configuration \cite{BaDiVi18,balcan2018learning}.